Mari Yamamoto, Psychotherapist UKCP reg, MSc, COSRT acc.

 Training, qualifications & experience

-Here is a summary of my main qualifications;
+Here is a summary of my main training and qualifications;

 - Clinical diploma, Integrative psychotherapy